-The Ice Arena Fund is an Enterprise Fund of the City and is included in the Comprehensive Annual Financial Report for the City's fiscal period ending each December 31; however, the "Operating Year" of the facility begins on September 1 and ends the following August 31 to coincide with ice sport activities.
-On or before July 1 of each year the Operator shall submit to the committee an Annual Plan budget for the succeeding year that includes an Operating Budget.
+The Ice Arena Fund is an Enterprise Fund of the City and is included in the Annual Comprehensive Financial Report for the City's fiscal period ending each December 31.
+On or before December 1 of each year the Operator shall submit to the committee an Annual Plan budget for the succeeding year that includes an Operating Budget.